Davisson–Germer experiment: Early experiments

 Davisson began work in 1921 to study electron bombardment and secondary electron emissions.
 A series of experiments continued through 1925.

-Prior to 1923, Davisson had been working with Charles H. Kunsman on detecting the effects of electron bombardment on Tungsten when they noticed that 1% of the electrons bounced straight back from the electron gun in elastic scattering.
+Prior to 1923, Davisson had been working with Charles H. Kunsman on detecting the effects of electron bombardment on tungsten when they noticed that 1% of the electrons bounced straight back to the electron gun in elastic scattering.
 This small but unexpected result led Davisson to theorize that he could examine the electron configuration of the atom in an analogous manner to how the Rutherford alpha particle scattering had examined the nucleus.
 They changed to a high vacuum and used nickel along with various other metals with unimpressive results.

 In October 1924 when Germer joined the experiment, Davisson’s actual objective was to study the surface of a piece of nickel by directing a beam of electrons at the surface and observing how many electrons bounced off at various angles.
 They expected that because of the small size of electrons, even the smoothest crystal surface would be too rough and thus the electron beam would experience diffused reflection.

 The experiment consisted of firing an electron beam (from an electron gun, an electrostatic particle accelerator) at a nickel crystal, perpendicular to the surface of the crystal, and measuring how the number of reflected electrons varied as the angle between the detector and the nickel surface varied.
 The electron gun was a heated tungsten filament that released thermally excited electrons which were then accelerated through an electric potential difference, giving them a certain amount of kinetic energy, towards the nickel crystal.
 To avoid collisions of the electrons with other atoms on their way towards the surface, the experiment was conducted in a vacuum chamber.
 To measure the number of electrons that were scattered at different angles, a faraday cup electron detector that could be moved on an arc path about the crystal was used.
 The detector was designed to accept only elastically scattered electrons.

 During the experiment, air accidentally entered the chamber, producing an oxide film on the nickel surface.
 To remove the oxide, Davisson and Germer heated the specimen in a high temperature oven, not knowing that this caused the formerly polycrystalline structure of the nickel to form large single crystal areas with crystal planes continuous over the width of the electron beam.

 When they started the experiment again and the electrons hit the surface, they were scattered by nickel atoms in crystal planes (so the atoms were regularly spaced) of the crystal.
 This, in 1925, generated a diffraction pattern with unexpected and uncorrelated peaks due to the heating causing a ten crystal faceted area.
 They changed the experiment to a single crystal and started again.